Skip to main content

 Who can potentially exfiltrate data?

-Data exfiltration results from either external or internal threats.
+Data exfiltration can occur due to either external or internal threats.
 The most common actors behind data exfiltration are:

-Cybercriminals or employees may carry out data exfiltration, trying to gain access to an organization’s assets and data with malicious intent.
-Former employees can be a threat if they still have access to their accounts or if they managed to create backdoor accounts before leaving the company.
+Cybercriminals or employees may carry out data exfiltration schemes, trying to gain access to an organization’s assets and data with malicious intent.
+Former employees can also be a threat if they still have access to their accounts or if they create backdoor accounts before their departure.

-But not only external attackers and current or former employees can exfiltrate data.
-Third-party vendors with access to your organization’s networks and systems also can.
-A special category of insiders worth your attention is users with elevated access rights.
-Privileged users often have full and permanent access to protected data, applications, and systems, and thus pose additional security risks.
+Third-party vendors with access to your organization’s networks and systems can also exfiltrate data.
+A special category of insiders worth mentioning is users with elevated access rights.
+Privileged users often have full and permanent access to protected data, applications, and systems and thus pose additional security risks.

 In addition to malicious insiders, regular users can accidentally expose sensitive data by neglecting corporate data security policies.
-It’s worth mentioning that even external attacks are frequently made possible by inadvertent insiders.
-That’s why people-centric security is vital for your data protection.
+As a matter of fact, even external attacks are frequently made possible by negligent insiders.
+That’s why people-centric security is vital for protection against data exfiltration.

-In the next section, we review the most common methods of data exfiltration to help you better understand what areas of your organization’s security need improvement.
+In the next section, we’ll review the most common methods of data exfiltration to help you better understand what areas of your organization’s cybersecurity need improvement.

 Common vectors of data exfiltration